“Five elegant tea plantation villas with impeccable service, fine cuisine and a breathtaking backdrop of emerald peaks”

 - This is a good base for excursions to Adam's Peak, Sri Lanka's most sacred mountain

-- All this comfort and service doesn't come cheap, but all meals and most drinks, as well as laundry, are included in the daily room rate
+- This level of comfort and service doesn't come cheap, but all meals and most drinks, as well as laundry, are included in the daily room rate

 Best time to go